Investment approvals

 What you need to know

-• Should you need more information on certain regulations, the relevant MPFA factsheets are a good place to start.
+• Should you need more information on certain legislation, the relevant MPFA fact sheets are a good place to start.

 Contact the Major Projects Facilitation Agency